thoughtworks-jumpstart/guides/docs/frontend-web-development/react-state-with-class.md

 ### The output of the updater is merged with the new state object

 The object returned from the updater argument is merged with the newly created state object.
-Conceptually, this is what React does in the previous example
+Conceptually, this is what React does in the previous example.

 ```javascript
 this.state = Object.assign(this.state, { value: this.state.value + 1 });